jorge2412/DataLake2/Open Dev Framework/PowerShell for Linux/Sesssion 2 - Hands On/PowerShell for Linux and macOS.md

     What is even more important is that any cmdlets you add to PowerShell, whether they're ones you wrote or ones written by others, benefit from full discoverability as well.
 It is just part of PowerShell.

-1. Perhaps the most important feature of the PowerShell command line is that the prompt itself lets you know when there's an error.
-To see for yourself, type this at the PowerShell prompt, and then press `Enter`:
+1. Perhaps the most important feature of the PowerShell command line is that it lets you know when executing a command would result in an error.
+To see for yourself, type this at the PowerShell prompt, but **do not** press `Enter`:

     <pre>
     Get-ChildItem |</pre>

-    That is an invalid command because it is missing the cmdlet to the right of the | operator.
+    This is an invalid command because it is missing the cmdlet to the right of the | operator.
 Look carefully at the &gt; character in the prompt:

     ![Command error](Images/ex4_Command_Line_Error.png)

     The fact that it's red means there is an error.
-This quick error indicator is evaluated on each keystroke so that you know when the error is fixed.
+This indicator is updated on each keystroke, so the moment the command becomes valid again, the red goes away.

 	> The error indicator lights up when executing the command right now would result in a parsing error.
 It doesn't light up if the command is simply wrong or doesn't exist.

 All of these features are part of the default command-line editing experience, but that experience is extensible.
-You can add modules to PowerShell to add syntax highlighting and other features to the command line.
+You can add modules to PowerShell to add syntax highlighting and other features.
 One such module is [PSReadLine](https://blogs.technet.microsoft.com/heyscriptingguy/tag/psreadline/), which was originally developed for Windows PowerShell and is now available for macOS and Linux, too.

 <a name="Exercise5"></a>
-## Exercise 5: Copying and Manipulating Files ##
+## Exercise 5: Listing and Copying Files ##

 `Get-ChildItem` is an example of a PowerShell cmdlet (pronounced "command-let").
-It is one of more than 200 cmdlets that are currently included in PowerShell, and since you can write cmdlets of your own, there is no end to the number of commands you can execute at the PowerShell prompt.
+It is one of hundreds of cmdlets that are included in PowerShell, and since you can write cmdlets of your own, there is no end to the number of commands you can execute at the PowerShell prompt.
 In this exercise, you will learn more about `Get-ChildItem` and other cmdlets for working with files.
 You will also learn about *pipelines*, which enable you to string cmdlets together to perform complex tasks.

 1. You really only need to memorize three PowerShell cmdlets: `Get-Command`, `Get-Help`, and `Get-Member`.
 With these cmdlets, you can get all the information you need about other cmdlets.
 PowerShell follows a _verb-noun_ approach to naming, which you can read about in [Approved Verbs for Windows PowerShell Commands](https://msdn.microsoft.com/en-us/library/ms714428(v=vs.85).aspx).
 Accordingly, you will see that `Get` is the verb to "specify an action that retrieves a resource."